TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

         page.20.1 = TMENU
         page.20.1.NO = 1

-    That will be pure `<a>` tags wrapped around page titles.
+    That will be pure :html:`<a>` tags wrapped around page titles.

 IFSUB
 -----

 ..  t3-menu-tmenu-state:: IFSUB

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)

     :Default: 0

-    Enable/Configuration for menu items which has subpages.
+    Enable/configuration for menu items which has subpages.

 ACT
 ---

 ..  t3-menu-tmenu-state:: ACT

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)
     :Default: 0

-    Enable/Configuration for menu items which are found in the rootLine.
+    Enable/configuration for menu items which are found in the root line.

 ACTIFSUB
 --------

 ..  t3-menu-tmenu-state:: ACTIFSUB

-    :Data type: boolean / (config)
+    :Data type: :ref:`data-type-boolean` / (config)
     :Default: 0

-    Enable/Configuration for menu items which are found in the rootLine and have subpages.
+    Enable/configuration for menu items which are found in the root line and have subpages.

 CUR